 Ethics on Support of Anti-Fraud and Corruption

-The Company has established supervision and control practices to prevent and monitor fraud and corruption risks, which can be summarized as follows:
+The Company has launched guidelines on supervision to prevent and monitor corruption risks which can be summarized as follows:

-- The relevant department’s head is responsible for monitoring the action, correcting the error (if any) and reporting to the authorized person
+- The head of relevant department is responsible for monitoring the operations, correction of errors (if any) and report to the authorized person accordingly.